mcelhens/AP-Outcomes-to-University-Metrics/README.md

 Indiana University Center for Postsecondary Research (n.d.).
 The Carnegie Classification of Institutions of Higher Education, 2021 edition, Bloomington, IN: Author.

 United States Census Bureau -- the United States Office of Management and Budget.
 Metropolitan and Micropolitan.
 Core based statistical areas (CBSAs), metropolitan divisions, and combined statistical areas (CSAs).
 July, 2023.

+GA Governor's Office of Student Achievement, Data Dashboards, Advanced Placement (AP) Scores, Years 2020, 2022, 2023

+GA Department of Community Affairs Office of Research, Municipalities by County

 ### Packages for python